We’re celebrating our anniversary: £400 Discount! >> Click here!

 Dr. Balwi, our head surgeon, is amongst the pioneers of this technique.
 He and his team have done more than 20,000 capillary surgery interventions with the FUE method, thus gaining great experience in the field.

 Do you have more questions or are you suffering from hair loss issues?
 Then feel free to to contact our friendly team that will answer all your queries.
+They can even offer a free and non-binding hair analysis.

 FAQ